St Thomas' Bay: Munxar headland

 In this 1681 map, the name La Serta is used to describe the stacks and reefs at the tip of Munxar Bay.

 In this 1748 map, the group of stacks are called La Serra, the Italian word for a saw, a tool which in Maltese is called munxar.

 Four sea stacks can be seen in this 1767 map by John Brekell, in his book Euroclydon: or the dangers of the sea considered and improved, in some reflections upon St. Paul's voyage and shipwreck.

 Munxar headland (Maltese: Ras il-Munxar) is a rock-bound peninsula on the southern edge of the bay.
 The headland takes its name from a number of stacks, long since eroded into submerged reefs, which used to extend into the Mediterranean sea from Munxar point.
 The old Italian placename for the stacks jutting out of the headland was La Serta (English: The Wreath).
 In other maps, the group of stacks is called La Serra, that is, 'the saw.'
 The Maltese word for saw is Munxar.'
 The headland is an unspoiled part of the Delimara peninsula, facing St. Thomas' Bay.
 It has a number of terraced fields, and commands good views of the bay from its heights.
 The fields are typical Maltese agricultural land, consisting of small plots.
 The soil depth is less than two feet on average, containing mainly silty-sandy soil.
 The plots are terraced on levels with rubble walls.
 As Munxar lacks water supply, the site is only viable to be cultivated by winter crops like fodder.
 Part of the promontory forms part of a designated national park, and the headland is a scheduled Area of High Landscape Value.
-Munxar headland is close to the recorded megalithic remains at Xrobb l-Għaġin, and includes a number of fortifications, including St. Paul's tower and chapel.
+Munxar headland is close to the recorded megalithic remains at Xrobb l-Għaġin, and includes a number of fortifications, including Saint Paul's Tower and Chapel.

 An abandoned gun battery used during the french occupation of malta.

 Munxar headland today.
 St Thomas' Bay can be seen in the background.

 In 1995, the land was proposed for development into a tourist village, but the plans were successfully resisted by residents and activists of the surrounding villages, and were shelved in 1996.
 More recent applications were filed for an agri-tourism village and for solar farms.
 These were either deemed incompatible with the area or withdrawn.